These Artisan pieces are back in limited stock but they won't last long.

-Add some charm to dinner with this hand-carved, wooden serving spoon.
+Add some charm to dinner with this hand-carved, wood serving spoon.
 It's downright perfect to serve whatever lovely home-cooked meal you've whipped up.
 Use it for mashed potatoes, oatmeal - even fresh berries to spoon over homemade ice cream.

 It makes a great affordable gift!